mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 2/README.md

 Note that in the functions of utils classes, the try-except error handling statement allows us to easily track where is the error coming from as a user error-level message is provided along with the message from the imported library.

 After this logging option definition, the main function is defined.
+In this, authentication parameters, addresses, and other variables required for calling the functions, are stated.
+For obvious reasons, it is no best practice to store sensitive information like usernames, passwords or other keys as defined variables in the python script.
+Nonetheless, due to the fact that this project is simply pedagogical, there is no need to hesitate much about workarounds to enforce or set security policies. <br>
-In this, authentication parameters, addresses, and other variables required for calling the functions, are stated. **_Improvements in this shall be done in near future._** First, one-time called functions are defined.
-Connections to different services (Kafka Listener, database servers) are stablished in conjunction to database, table and collection definitions.
-Once these have been created, we can start listening to the Kafka broker, and by means of a for loop insert the messages to the databases with their respective writing functions.
+First, connections to different services (Kafka Listener, database servers) are stablished in conjunction to database, table and collection creations.
+Once done, we can start listening to the Kafka broker, and by means of a for loop populate both databases with messages in Kafka topic.

 At the end of the code a **if \_\_name\_\_ == ""\_\_main\_\_""** statement is defined.
 This condition is used to run parts of code when being executed as a script (case True), or when imported as a module (case False).
+In this case, we will execute the main function just explained. <br>
-When nesting the code that is relevant for your task under the idiom, you avoid running irrelevant code from imported modules.
-See this [page](https://realpython.com/if-name-main-python/) for further details.
+When nesting the code that is relevant for your task under the idiom, you avoid running irrelevant code from imported modules ([see lines 8-10 in Mongo example](python%20script/utils/Mongo.py)).
+For further details, refer to [this page](https://realpython.com/if-name-main-python/).

 ```python
 import logging